leinson/where-we-dine/README.md

 - Eliminate vulnerabilities (csrf)
 - A user can search for a restaurant based on cuisine
 - A user can organize the list of restaurants based on the review scores
+- A user can search for a restaurant based on price

 ### Välipalautus 3 :